AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 There should be one main fuzzer (`-M main-$HOSTNAME` option) and as many secondary fuzzers (e.g., `-S variant1`) as you have cores that you use.
-Every -M/-S entry needs a unique name (that can be whatever), however, the same -o output directory location has to be used for all instances.
+Every `-M`/`-S` entry needs a unique name (that can be whatever), however, the same `-o` output directory location has to be used for all instances.

 For every secondary fuzzer there should be a variation, e.g.:
 * one should fuzz the target that was compiled differently: with sanitizers